 There are different types of chILD that vary in their severity and in their long-term outcomes.
 In simplest terms, all types of chILD decrease a child’s ability to supply oxygen to their body.
 Early diagnosis and treatment is important for any form of chILD.
 If you suspect your child has chILD, speak to you doctor who will refer you to a respiratory consultant with expertise in chILD.

-Please find attached some of the more common ChILD’s.
+Please check out the drop down menu for the most common ChILD’s.
 We are currently building this website so please check the website for updates.